Project REACh:

-Project REACh: Putting Credit Invisibility in the Spotlight
+Putting Credit Invisibility in the Spotlight

 Millions of people and businesses face structural and cultural barriers to pursuing their financial goals.
+In 2020, the OCC (Office of the Comptroller of the Currency) launched Roundtable for Economic Access and Change (Project REACh) to provide underserved populations with access to financial opportunities.

 Economic inequality in the U.S. has been rising for decades.
 According to Michael J. Hsu, Acting Comptroller of the Currency, from 1983 to 2016, lower-income household wealth fell, while median- and upper-income household wealth doubled to more than 70x that of lower-income households.